-IRRBB is governed and operated under a specific standard, the Non-Traded Risk Mariagement of Interest Rate Riskon the Banking no 4205 Standard.
-This standard defines the framework for management of Interest Rate Riskon the Banking Book (IRRBB).
+IRRBB is governed and operated under a specific standard, the Non-Traded Risk Management Standard.
+This standard defines the framework for management of Interest Rate Risk in the Banking Book (IRRBB).

 This standard includes the measurement and management of IRRBB including: